 Low Cost Of Living

 When you’re just starting out and you’re unsure when, or if, you’re going to make your first quid/euro/dollar – you need to be living somewhere that is kinder on your wallet.
 Chiang Mai is brilliant value for money in all areas including food, accommodation and transport around the city.

 Not only is Thai food cheap; it’s absolutely delicious.
 You can eat mouthwatering street food for under £1, even the restaurants have dishes between £2-3 and if you choose to cook in your place – Thailand is full of fresh produce to chose from.
-Why buy kale from a crowded supermarket when you can buy it organic and straight from the lady on the street?
-(I think that was the whitest thing I’ve ever written in my life).
+Why buy fresh produce from a crowded, stressful supermarket when you can buy it organic and straight from the lady on the street?

 Thailand is known as ‘the world’s kitchen’ in the food industry because of its abundance of culinary choices.
 It doesn’t matter if you’re omnivore, veggie, vegan or what the hell ever – you’re not going to miss out there.

 I found Thai internet and also 3G to be better than my country (The UK) and most ‘developed’ nations that I have visited.
 This should maybe be top of the list if you’re relying on a strong daily internet connection to conduct business.

 I stayed in a humble one-bedroom apartment (with 24-hours security) for £110 in the centre of the city.
 I used to pay triple that rate in the UK to live next to psychopathic chavs in a desolate area in the north-east of England.
 Go figure.

 You won’t find many natives more welcoming to a Westerner who has chosen their country as a place to live than you do in northern Thailand.

 The weather is as warm as the locals.
 It’s like a permanent spring, but don’t take my word for it because I’ve got a weirdly high heat tolerance for a man who was born close to the cold North Sea.